SJ6github/OpenCV/README.md

+## OpenCV projects
-## This repository contains mini projects demonstrating use of Python, OpenCV, and Google's MediaPipe library.
+This repository contains mini projects demonstrating use of Python, OpenCV, and Google's MediaPipe library.

 ---